GitHub

 next_hopThe IPv4 discard next-hop announced with each /32 blackhole.

 next_hop6The IPv6 discard next-hop announced with each /128 blackhole.
-Optional; when unset, Kapkan falls back to 100::1 (the RFC 6666 discard prefix).
+Optional; when unset, Kapkan falls back to the RFC 6666 discard address 100::1 (from the 100::/64 discard prefix).

 communityThe RTBH community in ASN:value form (for example 65000:666).
 Parsed once at load into the wire value sent with every route.